Outline of Slovakia

 The following outline is provided as an overview of and topical guide to Slovakia:

 Slovakia - landlocked sovereign country located in Central Europe.
 Slovakia has a population of five and a half million and an area of 49036 km2.
 Slovakia borders the Czech Republic and Austria to the west, Poland to the north, Ukraine to the east and Hungary to the south.
 The capital Bratislava is its largest city.
-It is a member of the European Union and of NATO.
+It is a member of the European Union, NATO, OECD and Visegrád Group.